Graph Writing # 27 - Main reasons for study and support receive from employers

 Overall, it is evident that young people (under 40 years) study because of their career prospects while the majority of older people study because of their interest.

 With regard to motivations, the majority of people under 40 years study in order to promote their career, although this attitude varies depending on the age of polled people.
-To start with, 80% students under 26 years express that they would study because of career preparation while just 10% study for interest in subjects.
-In older cohorts, 70% of 26-29 years old students and 58% of 30-39 years old students say that career plays an important role, while in the group of 40-49, career and interest are similarly important.
+To start with, 80% students under 26 years express that they study because of career preparation while just 10% study for interest in subjects.
+In older cohorts, 70% of 26-29 years old students and 58% of 30-39 years old students, say that career plays an important role, while in the group of 40-49, career and interest are similarly important.
 People over 49 mainly study because of interest (70%).

 [Authored by - Jörn Matzen]